 Section Four: The Culture of Speech-Language Pathology

 Speech-language pathology is a culture.
-As a group, we have shared ancestors and shared history, underlying values and beliefs, intertwined beliefs and behaviors, subcultures, and individual differences.
-We also tell many stories to try to understand ourselves, as any other culture does!
-Let’s use our accumulating knowledge and our models about culture, language, and identity to consider our profession itself.
+As a group, we have shared ancestors, shared history, underlying values, intertwined beliefs and behaviors, subcultures, and individual differences.
+We also tell many stories to try to understand ourselves, as any other culture does.
+Let’s use our accumulating knowledge about culture, and our models for discussing culture, language, and identity, to consider our profession itself.

 Two women sitting at a conference table, one laughing with a laptop open in front of her.
 Another woman is gesturing while speaking.
 A blurred person is in the foreground.